amlandas-in/freshfables-delivery-operations-dashboard/README.md

-# freshfables-delivery-operations-dashboard
-Operations analytics dashboard for FreshFables, an online grocery delivery service.
-Analyzes order demand, peak vs non-peak performance, and delivery delays to uncover operational inefficiencies and support data-driven decision-making.
+# 🛒 FreshFables Delivery Operations Dashboard
+## 📌 Project Overview

+FreshFables is an online grocery delivery service focused on fast, reliable, and high-quality fulfillment.
+This project analyzes one month of delivery operations data to uncover insights that support strategic and operational decision-making.

+The dashboard provides a clear, end-to-end view of demand patterns, delivery performance, and operational bottlenecks to help improve efficiency and customer experience.

+---

+## 🎯 Business Objective

+This analysis helps operations and business teams:

+- 📈 Understand order demand across days and time slots

+- ⏱ Compare peak vs non-peak operational performance

+- 🚚 Identify key drivers of delivery delays

+- 📊 Improve SLA performance and delivery planning

+---